Excellent! Had to see it twice!

 29. Captain America: The First Avenger (2011) ***

-I would rank this fifth among the Marvel movies, behind The Avengers, Iron Man, The Incredible Hulk, and Thor: The Dark World.
+Still one of my favorite Marvel movies.
 It might seem a bit slow for some people, but the mixture of Star Wars and Raiders of the Lost Ark really worked for me.

 30. Ghost Rider: Spirit of Vengeance (2012)